WHAT TO DO IN LAKE GARDA IN 1-7 DAYS

 Trento is one of the most authentic and beautiful towns I have come across in Italy.
 If you stay in one of the hotels in Riva del Garda (or Trentino), you will also get a Trentino Guest Card, which allows you to use public transportation for free in the region.
 In this case, you don’t even have to get there by car (with your Trentino Guest Card, you can also get access to museums and castles for free).

-Hopefully, this post has helped you finding out about the best things to do and see in Lake Garda – whether you have 1 day or more time to spend here, it definitely is worth a trip.
+Hopefully, this post has helped you finding out about the best things to do in Lake Garda – whether you have 1 day or more time to spend here, it definitely is worth a trip.

 READ MORE: BEST PLACES TO VISIT IN NORTHERN ITALY